Brochures & Guides

 View Brochure (56 KB)

-When Aireon’s space-based ADS-B service is operational in 2018, the Civil Aviation Authority of Singapore (CAAS) will integrate the data with those from the existing surveillance sensors.
+The Civil Aviation Authority of Singapore (CAAS) will integrate Aireon's space-based ADS-B data with those from the existing surveillance sensors.
 The space-based ADS-B data will serve as an independent and separate source of surveillance data over the Singapore FIR, to complement the existing data.

 View Brochure (15 KB)

-NAV CANADA plans on implementing Aireon initially in its North Atlantic operations.
+NAV CANADA will implement Aireon initially in its North Atlantic operations.
 Using the real-time surveillance data and the current communication capabilities in the North Atlantic, the initial goal is to apply 15NM longitudinal and lateral separation between surveillance-identified aircraft flying anywhere in the North Atlantic.

 View Brochure (187 KB)

-Once Aireon is operational in 2018, Enav will use the service and merge the data with legacy, ground-based surveillance systems.
+Enav will use space-based ADS-B and merge the data with legacy, ground-based surveillance systems.
 This will allow Enav to optimize multiple surveillance layers.
 The space-based ADS-B data, coming from Italian and neighboring airspace, will be added to the communication network (E-NET).
 Enav will then have an independent and redundant source of surveillance, to mitigate issues that may arise with existing ground structure surveillance systems such as ground-based ADS-B sensors, rotating radars and telecommunications lines.

 View Brochure (191 KB)